apache/arrow-site/_posts/2019-09-03-faster-strings-cpp-parquet.md

 - Supporting changing dictionaries ([ARROW-3144][6])
 - Internal IO optimizations and improved raw `BYTE_ARRAY` encoding performance ([ARROW-4398][7])

+One of the challenges of developing the Parquet C++ library is that we maintain low-level read and write APIs that do not involve the Arrow columnar data structures.
+So we have had to take care to do Arrow-related optimizations without impacting non-Arrow Parquet users, which includes database systems like Clickhouse and Vertica.

 # Background: how Parquet files do dictionary encoding